Migacz85/web-template/README.md

 ```
 gulp
 ```
-It will make 2 things — build your project to folder "build" and your project will run, and do automatically things for you.
+It will make 2 things — build your project to folder 'build' and your project will run, and do automatically things for you.

 For testing in jasmine run in second terminal: